Nickelodeon (Asia): Middle East

 In the Middle East, Nickelodeon Asia was made available to Middle Eastern viewers in the region via the ABS-2 satellite and it was broadcast in English.
 Previously, the channel was made available to Middle Eastern viewers in the region via the Palapa C2 and D satellites until 2010, when Nickelodeon Asia left Palapa D.

+Philippines

+Available in English, Nickelodeon Asia was launched in the Philippines on April 1, 2011 as a dedicated Filipino Nickelodeon channel.

 Singapore

 In Singapore, Nickelodeon Asia is available in English.
-The channel was launched on March 2001.
+The channel was launched on March 9, 2001.

 Indonesia

-In Indonesia, Nickelodeon Asia is available in both Indonesian and English and it was launched on February 1999.
+In Indonesia, Nickelodeon Asia is available in both Indonesian and English and it was launched in February 1999.

 Malaysia

 Available since October 1999; currently broadcasting in English, Malaysian, Mandarin Chinese.

 Thailand

-In Thailand, Nickelodeon Asia is available on Channel 452 on TrueVisions and it was broadcast in Thai.
-In 2020, Nickelodeon was extended to AIS Play, TOTipTV & 3BB Giga TV for Major Pay Television Networks in Thailand along with Nick Jr.
+In Thailand, Nickelodeon Asia is available via TrueVisions and it was broadcast in Thai.
+In 2020, Nickelodeon was extended to AIS Play & 3BB Giga TV for Major Pay Television Networks in Thailand along with Nick Jr..

 Taiwan

 In Taiwan, Nickelodeon Asia is available in Mandarin Chinese.